 There's no denying that people feel more comfortable with a virtual experience, especially younger generations.
 This is no small feat.
-To go from a common sense approach to not buy something until you can inspect it, to making a calculated risk assessment of purchasing a product based on a few pictures, with the confidence that a) the company your buying from will be honest and b) has customer service high in their priorities.
+To go from a common-sense approach to not buy something until you can inspect it, to making a calculated risk assessment of purchasing a product based on a few pictures, with the confidence that a) the company your buying from will be honest and b) has customer service high in their priorities.
 In a way, we expect that customers have an extreme influence on the failure and success of a company.
-A single lousy user experience will doom a company, and they will do anything in their power to avoid that.
+Single lousy user experience will doom a company, and they will do anything in their power to avoid that.

 Think of consumer activism, not painstakingly organized, but almost formed organically, with just a few clicks.
 One person makes a poignant complaint on social media and reviews sites before you know it this complaint can be resonated across shares, retweets and sometimes even viral popularity.
 A brand is built up over many years but can be destroyed in seconds.
 The time for armchair activism is now.